 Special thanks to Riparo for contributing Bowser Jr.’s training information!

-If you do decide to give your FP a Spirit team, Super Armor and Armor Knight are both excellent bonuses that work really well with Bowser Jr..
-They can’t both be used at the same time, so you’ll have to pick which one you’d rather use.
+- Banned bonuses: Super Armor and Armor Knight are both excellent bonuses that work really well with Bowser Jr..
+They can’t both be used at the same time, so you’ll have to pick the one you’d rather use.
 Super Armor is a perfect fit for Bowser Jr., as its universal armor compliments his heavy weight and high endurance.
-If you go with Armor Knight, use Trade-Off Ability ↑ to fill the third slot.
+If you go with Armor Knight instead, use Trade-Off Ability ↑ to fill the third slot.

 As with most competitive-trained FPs, you should teach your Bowser Jr. to walk instead of run.
 That’s important because walking will let it more easily react to incoming attacks at later levels.
-You’re free to go off-stage while training Bowser Jr., and the following list includes information on the aerials you should use after leaving the ledge.
-Here are all the attacks to focus on during training:
+You’re welcome to go off-stage while training Bowser Jr., and the following list includes information on the aerials you should use after leaving the ledge.
+Here’s what an optimal Bowser Jr. looks like:

 Raid Boss Training

-- Grab & throws: Grabs are important to Bowser Jr.’s success as a Raid Boss, so be sure to use them often!
+- Grabs are important to Bowser Jr.’s success as a Raid Boss, so be sure to use them often!
 You can use an up throw to start juggling the FP with up air.
 Otherwise, you can use a down throw instead.

-- Forward aerial: One of Bowser Jr.’s strongest air attacks.
-It deals good damage and knockback and has decent speed and range.
-You can use it to rack on damage and KO!
+- Forward air and back air are some of Bowser Jr.’s strongest air attacks.
+They deal good damage and knockback and have decent speed and range.
+Use them both to rack on damage and KO!

-- Forward tilt: When your FP draws near, poke it with a forward tilt.
-Deals decent damage and knockback, and can be angled too.
+- When your FP draws near, poke it with a forward tilt or neutral attack.
+Both moves deal decent damage and knockback, and the former can be angled as well!

-- Up tilt: This move boasts a fast startup and a decent damage output.
-It launches enemies upwards, so you could follow up with an up smash or up air.
+- Up tilt boasts a quick startup and a decent damage output.
+It launches enemies upwards, so you could follow up with an up smash or repeated up airs.

-- Forward smash: Most of our Raid Boss guides don’t recommend you use many smash attacks, but Bowser Jr.’s are surprisingly fast!
+- Most of our Raid Boss guides don’t recommend you use many smash attacks, but Bowser Jr.’s are surprisingly fast!
 Forward smash doesn’t have much ending lag, which makes it a viable kill move.
-Go light on forward smash usage, though, as the AI is known to overuse it sometimes.
+Go light on forward smash usage, though, as the AI is known to overuse it at times.

-- Neutral aerial: A fantastic landing option and not much else.
+- Neutral aerial is a fantastic landing option and not much else.
 Feel free to use it out of a short hop every once in a while, though!

-You can also sprinkle in a little bit of Clown Kart Dash.
-If you want to teach your Bowser Jr. to edgeguard anyway (which is not recommended), you can mix in a few Abandon Ship! attacks off-stage.
-A Raid Boss Bowser Jr. FP doesn’t have much use for down air, down tilt, or Clown Cannon, so you can safely avoid those moves during training.
-If you’d like to learn even more about amiibo training, check out our general training guide if you haven’t done so already.
+You can also sprinkle in a little bit of Abandon Ship! and Clown Kart Dash (but don’t use its finishing spin attack).
+A Raid Boss Bowser Jr. FP doesn’t have much use for down air, down tilt, or Clown Cannon, so you can safely avoid those moves.
+If you’d like to learn even more about amiibo training, check out our general guide if you haven’t done so already.
 It’s tailored to beginners!

-Bowser Jr. is certainly a finicky fighter, and in the same vein as his father, his AI isn’t always cooperative with its trainer.
-If you have any questions along the way, feel free to join our Discord server and ask away.
-Once you’re ready to enter a tournament, check out our Powersaves guide or mobile backup guide to learn how to participate.
+Bowser Jr. is certainly a finicky fighter, and in the same vein as his father, his AI isn’t always cooperative.
+If you have any questions along the way, feel free to join our Discord community and ask away.
+Once you’re ready to enter a tournament, check out our setup guide to learn how to participate.
 We also appreciate donations of any kind to help keep new content coming out on a consistent basis.
+Alternatively, we have a Patreon you could use instead.
 Thank you so much for reading!
 Until next time — happy training!